SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 # Setup CI/CD Pipeline

-This section describes how to configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes to speed up your development and delivery cycles.
+This section describes how to configure and run a predefined continuous integration and delivery (CI/CD) pipeline using [SAP Continuous Integration and Delivery](https://discovery-center.cloud.sap/serviceCatalog/continuous-integration--delivery?region=all) service that automatically builds, tests and deploys your code changes to speed up your development and delivery cycles.

 The steps below will guide your through setting up your pipeline.